FluoxetineReturn to Fluoxetine overview

 The doctor will help you to weigh up the options.
 When taken during pregnancy, fluoxetine can sometimes cause problems in developing or newborn babies (please see below for more information).

-However, it is important that you stay well during pregnancy and afterwards, and for some women it may be best to continue taking fluoxetine (or an alternative medicine) during the pregnancy and afterwards.
+However, it is important that you stay well during pregnancy and afterwards, and for some women it may be best to continue taking fluoxetine during the pregnancy and afterwards.
+Studies show that changing to a different antidepressant (even to another SSRI) once you are pregnant is not as good as staying with the one you are already taking.

-- There is a slightly higher risk of heart problems in the baby if you take fluoxetine in the early stages of pregnancy.
+- There may be a slightly higher risk of heart problems in the baby if you take fluoxetine in the early stages of pregnancy.

 - If you and your doctor agree for you to continue taking fluoxetine during your pregnancy, then you should tell your midwife that you are taking it before you give birth.

-- If fluoxetine is taken in the last 3 months of a pregnancy, it can cause a serious condition called persistent pulmonary hypertension of the newborn (PPHN).
+- If fluoxetine is taken in the last 5 months of a pregnancy, it can cause a serious condition called persistent pulmonary hypertension of the newborn (PPHN).
 This can make the baby breathe faster and look a bit blue in colour.
+PPHN affects around 12 in 1000 babies born to mums who take SSRIs.
+PPHN also happens in around 2 in 1000 births to babies whose mums haven’t taken any antidepressants.

 - PPHN happens in the first 24 hours after birth.
 You will need help from the midwife and doctors, so it is better if they are looking out for symptoms.

-- The newborn baby may also develop other side effects, which might not happen straight away.
+- The newborn baby may also develop withdrawal effects, which might not happen straight away.
 Therefore, you should look out for them over the first few days after the baby is born:

 Fluoxetine can be passed to the baby in breast milk